ejovwogfreeman/hngx-task-two/README.md

 # HNGx MOVIE BOX

-The HNGx movieBox is a movie website just like Netflix or Youtube, it provides varieties of movies for viewers, it a stage two task for the inters at the hng program.
+The HNGx movieBox is a movie website just like Netflix or Youtube, it provides varieties of movies for viewers, it is the stage two task for the inters at the HNGx program.

 ![projcet](/src/images/movieBox.jpg)